Aetna Medicare Advantage FAQ

 - How can I pay my monthly bill?

-- Will I be billed for both my Aetna Medicare plan and Original Medicare?
+- Will I receive a bill for both your Medicare plan and Original Medicare?

-- How can we offer a zero-dollar premium?
+- How can you offer a zero-dollar premium?

 - What information do I need when I enroll?

 - I currently have a Medicare Supplement plan.
 Can I enroll in a Medicare Advantage plan?